syncfusion-content/angular-docs/angular/Listbox/Cascading.md

 {% endhighlight %}

 The child ListBox component id should mapping to the “cascadeTo” property of the parent ListBox component.
-To show the empty data of the child ListBox on component initializion by setting the “loadDataOnInit” property as false.
+To show the empty data of the child ListBox on component initialization by setting the “loadDataOnInit” property as false.

 {% highlight ts %}